ipr-cnrs/fusioninventory/README.md

 This role will :
 * Install needed dependent packages of fusioninventory-agent.
+* Once installed, the dependencies will not be removed.
 * Install fusioninventory-agent package from official project package/URL.
 * Generate agent's configuration file.
 * Manage agent's systemd service.